atom/design-decisions/README.md

-# design-decisions
+# Design Decisions

-A place to document various design decisions for public reference
+A place to document various design decisions for public reference.